 If you want to make six figures, know that you can if you want to.
-Nothing in this world is stopping you.
-Remember that $200,000 is the income level that brings maximum happiness, so even if you are already making $150,000 a year, you still have more happiness to go.
+Nothing in this world is stopping you with the right money mindset to get rich.
+I believe $200,000 is the income level that brings maximum happiness, so even if you are already making $150,000 a year, you still have more happiness to go.

 Let’s start off with some basic necessities: